 How to get a Connecticut contractors license

-Connecticut’s contractor licensing requirements can be a bit confusing: In fact, there aren’t any requirements for general contractors to carry a license, which is unlike most other states.
+Connecticut’s contractor licensing requirements can be a bit confusing: In fact, there aren’t any requirements for general contractors to carry a license, which is different than most other states.

 However, the state does break down the typical duties of a general contractor into two categories: major and minor contractors, and both have requirements they must meet.